David Lynch: Memorials

 Soon after Lynch died, fans began placing flowers beneath the "Bob's Big Boy Statue", a statue of Bob's Big Boy's titular mascot outside its Burbank location.
 Lynch was known to enjoy Big Boy's chocolate milkshakes and coffee, and frequented the spot for many years.

 Around the same time, a similar scenario occurred at Twede's Cafe in North Bend, Washington, the original location of the "Double R Diner" in Twin Peaks.
 As at Big Boy's, flowers, photos, and personal letters were left outside the diner.

-Artistry
+Filmmaking approach

 Style

 "An academic definition of Lynchian might be that the term 'refers to a particular kind of irony where the very macabre and the very mundane combine in such a way as to reveal the former's perpetual containment within the latter'".